Dmytro-Yakovenko/MeetUp/backend/README.md

         "Page must be greater than or equal to 0", "Size must be greater than or equal to 0", "Name must be a string",
-        "Type must be 'Online' or 'In Person'",
+        "Type must be "Online" or "In Person"",
         "Start date must be a valid datetime",
       ]
     }